-Functional evidence is the most important evidence.
-Regardless of which provisions you are applying for, NESA requires a statement from each of your HSC teachers, outlining the extent to which your disability impacts your access to subject skills and content.
+NESA requires a statement from each of your HSC teachers, outlining the extent to which your disability impacts your access to subject skills and content.
 These statements, combined with formal diagnostic evidence, provide NESA with the necessary information to determine which provisions will allow you to equitably access the HSC examination.
 Once you have provided evidence of your disability, the Learning and Support Team will obtain these comments from your HSC subject teachers.

 The evidence required for application varies depending on the nature of your condition and the provisions you are applying for.
-In order to apply for medical disability provisions, the school requires confirmation of your diagnosis from a qualified medical practitioner.
+To apply for medical disability provisions, the school requires confirmation of your diagnosis from a qualified medical practitioner.
 If you are applying for learning disability provisions, you may require reading, writing and/or spelling tests, which can be arranged through the school's Learning and Support Team.